Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Retain moisture longer

-Fog drip adds moisture
+Benefit from fog drip that adds moisture

 Sunny ridges: